soapboxfork/OmbudsCore/README.md

 It exposes topics, authors and bulletins via a json api and in an angular web application.
 The GUI of OmbudsCore uses as a built in browser for easy access.
 It can also be used as a standalone website.

+(ahimsa is the name of our proof-of-concept, if you were wondering.)

 ### launcher.py
 [launcher.py](https://github.com/soapboxsys/OmbudsCore/blob/master/src/launcher.py)